 To run the the tests on a local device, first set the startup project to the iOS project.
 Next, change the build configuration to Debug > iOS Device:

-The open the Unit Tests pad in Xamarin Studio by selecting View > Pads > Unit Tests.
+The open the Unit Tests pad in Visual Studio for Mac by selecting View > Pads > Unit Tests.

 The first time you want to run test, you will have to Right click on the project in the test pad, and select Run Tests.